Terms of Business

-11.1.2 We may also use it to ensure the safety and security of our premises (where we may also use CCTV); for fraud prevention purposes (including verification checks for our money laundering obligations); to assess client satisfaction (such as by asking you to participate in surveys); and to help improve our services generally.
+1.1.2 We may also use it to ensure legitimate interests in the safety and security of our premises (where we may also use CCTV); for fraud prevention purposes (including verification checks for our money laundering obligations); to assess client satisfaction (such as by asking you to participate in surveys); and to help improve our services generally.

-11.1.4 Sometimes we ask other companies or people to do typing/photocopying/other administration duties on our files to ensure this is done promptly.
+1.1.4 Sometimes we ask other companies or people to do typing/photocopying/other administration duties on our files to ensure this is done promptly.
 We believe we have a legitimate interest, which benefits both You and Us, in doing this.
 We will always seek a confidentiality agreement with these outsourced providers.
 If you do not want your file to be outsourced, please tell us as soon as possible.

 11.2 Our Duty of Confidentiality

-184.108.40.206 for disclosures to our auditors or other advisers or for the purposes of our professional indemnity insurance; or
+188.8.131.52 for legitimate interest disclosures to our auditors or other advisers or for the purposes of our professional indemnity insurance; or

 11.2.2 We may refer publicly to your name as a client of ours, which we believe is a legitimate interest in collecting and promoting client feedback on the performance of our Firm, provided we do not disclose any information which is confidential to you.
 Please tell us immediately if you do not wish us to do so.